 Invoice Filing Deadline

-After processing your BEAR Form, USAC issues a BEAR Notification Letter via U.S. First-Class Mail with information about the processing of your form.
+After processing your BEAR Form, USAC issues a BEAR Notification Letter in your EPC Newsfeed with information about the processing of your invoice.
 USAC also issues a copy of this letter to your service provider(s).
-If you need additional information about a reduction or denial of payment, you should refer to the invoice decision code(s) included in your letter.

 For many applicants, invoicing is the last step in the process.
 However, if you have changes, corrections, or other activities outside of the regular application process, you should review the information in Before You’re Done.